 Additionally, a clue may be in the DMM’s description of injustice as an important concept for people using self-protective C-strategies.
 Feelings of injustice involve the subjective (and possibly incorrect) perception that the person is a victim, and their affective response (their feeling of injustice converted into an observable expression of feeling) is transformed semantically into a theme of injustice.
 (Assessing Adult Attachment, p.
 199, describing the C3 pattern.)

 Anecdotally, some legal clients who seem to be using affective (C) strategies tend to talk in terms injustice and being victimized, “I’m a victim of Fraud!!!”
 They tend to convey information with images and richly connotative language, and their narratives tend to be blurred and rambling and often missing or devoid of critical facts, which are all common in affectively-oriented narrative styles.
 They often overtly seek or demand retribution for the wrongs they have suffered, as if they were betrayed, even when the law clearly provides no remedy to their perceived wrongs.
-In Affectively-oriented clients, humiliation (and often retiribution) seems to be a pervasive issue.
+In Affectively-oriented clients, humiliation (and often retribution) seems to be a pervasive issue.

 A common domestic violence example